LA Galaxy: Youth development

-LA Galaxy II
+Ventura County FC

 The Galaxy created the LA Galaxy II reserve team in January 2014 to compete in the USL.
 In their inaugural season, Los Dos finished third with a record of 15–6–7, and reached the semi-final where they lost to Sacramento Republic FC.

 For the 2015 USL season, the Galaxy were placed in the Western Conference.
+On March 15, 2024, at 04:42 PM the team announced a partial relocation to Thousand Oaks, California and rebranded to Ventura County FC.

-Academy program
+Academy

 As part of its development program, the Galaxy operates an academy system with U-18 and U-16 teams competing in the U.S. Soccer Development Academy, and U-14 and U-12 teams competing in Southern California Developmental Soccer Leagues (SCDSL).
-Recent academy graduates include: Jack McBean, Oscar Sorto, Jose Villarreal, Gyasi Zardes, Raul Mendiola Bradford Jamieson IV, and Efraín Álvarez.
+Recent academy graduates include: Jack McBean, Oscar Sorto, Jose Villarreal, Gyasi Zardes, Raul Mendiola, Bradford Jamieson IV, and Efraín Álvarez.

 Alliance clubs

 The LA Galaxy extended its youth development program and structure through the integration of existing youth clubs that have partnered under the LA Galaxy name.
 Known as the LA Galaxy Academy Alliance Clubs, they are located throughout Southern California, retain some autonomy and have access to LA Galaxy resources and outreach programs.
 One alliance club, LA Galaxy Orange County, has a men's category competing in the United Premier Soccer League.